ang-zeyu/infisearch/docs/src/indexer/presets.md

 | -----------         | ----------- |
 | `small`             | Generates a monolithic index and field store.
 Identical to most other client side indexing tools.
 | `medium`            | Generates a monolithic index but sharded (on a per document basis) field store.
 Only field stores of documents to generate result previews for a retrieved.
 | `large`             | Generates both a sharded index and field store.
 Only index files that are required for the query are retrieved.
+Keeps [stop words](./language.md#stop-words).
 This is the preset used in the demo [here](https://ang-zeyu.github.io/morsels-demo-1/)!
 | `medium_source`     | Generates a monolithic index and field store of source document links.
 Uses the links to retrieve source documents for result preview generation.
 | `large_source`      | Generates a sharded index and monolithic field store of source document links.
 Uses the links to retrieve source documents for result preview generation.
+Keeps [stop words](./language.md#stop-words).

 ## Modified Properties